ae-graham/aegraham/README.md

 This project includes all the files used for the creation of my personal website.
-Feel free to use sections of it for your own projects, however please do not copy and paste the entire website and claime as your own.
+Feel free to use sections of it for your own projects, however please do not copy and paste the entire website and claim as your own.
 Thank you and I hope you like it!